Allen Robinson II Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 Matchup vs. Pittsburgh

-- The Steelers are conceding 256.3 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The 256.3 passing yards the Steelers allow per game makes them the NFL's 14th-ranked pass defense this season.

-- With 11 passing TDs allowed this season, the Steelers defense is ranked eighth in the league.
+- With 11 passing TDs allowed this season, the Steelers defense is ranked eighth in the NFL.

 Recent Performances